delawaremathguy/ShoppingList/README.md

 * I could add a printing capability, or even a general sharing capability.
 I did this in another (*UI-Kit based*) project, so it should easy, right?

+I have, only briefly, tested out this code with **XCode 12beta 4**, and here are some observations so far:

+* Core Data now automatically generates an extension of a Core Data class to be Identifiable, if the data model has an id field (mine has type UUID, but maybe other Hashable types apply as well).
+So adding my own conformance of Shopping Item and Location to Identifiable is no longer needed.
+However, XCode will generate a duplicate conformance error, not on my adding conformance, but *primarily on its own generated file*, which was a little confusing at first.
+* GroupedListStyle now puts a section header in .uppercase by default, but you can override that by using .textcase(.none) so the header displays the title exactly as you want.
+* Things otherwise look good; however, the "deletion issue" that seems to be gone in XCode 11.6 still seems to be out there in the new XCode 12 beta 4.  i have extensive comments in the code about handling this.